mscatto/ocelot/README.md

 _This project is currently in an early stage of development!
 As such, many planned features are still not present._

 Aside from the Qt Framework itself, you'll need qtmultimedia and taglib development packages to build Ocelot.
-Both are available on the standard repos of pretty much every distro around, although the exact name may vary.
+Both packages are available on the standard repos of pretty much every distro around, although the exact name may vary.

 On Arch you'll need:
 ~~~~